-Cara L. Eckhardt is an associate professor in the School of Public Health and the Community Health PhD program director.
+Cara L. Eckhardt is a professor in the School of Public Health and the Community Health PhD program director.
 Eckhardt teaches the doctoral seminar in the Community Health Ph.D. program as well as two undergraduate courses – Introduction to Epidemiology and Global Health.

 Eckhardt’s research focus is the prevention of childhood obesity.
 Her research has included projects investigating the impact of maternal nutrition during pregnancy on childhood obesity risk, elucidating how maternal nutrition during pregnancy might affect infant growth patterns and subsequent obesity risk, linking infant feeding practices to infant growth patterns, improving early screening methods for identifying children at risk for obesity and evaluating interventions to improve the diets of young children.

 After earning her doctorate degree, Eckhardt was a post-doctoral fellow at the International Food Policy Research Institute in Washington, D.C.
 She returned to Oregon in 2008 and joined the PSU faculty in 2009.

 M.P.H., Emory University 1999

 - 2016, Nick Norgan Award for Annals of Human Biology manuscript, Maternal vitamin D status and infant anthropometry in a US multi-centre cohort study, Eckhardt CL, Gernand AD, Roth DE, Bodnar LM, The Annals of Human Biology, 2015;42(3):215-22.

 - 2011-2016, Outstanding Teacher of the Year nominee, PSU, for five years running

 - 2003-2004, University of North Carolina at Chapel Hill, Dissertation Completion Fellowship